Deciphering When to Use Novel Agents in Clinical Practice

 Video

-Athena Hobbs, PharmD, BCIDP, looked at this issue through the lens of treating urinary tract infections (UTI).
+Athena Hobbs, PharmD, BCIDP, looked at this issue through the lens of treating urinary tract infections.

-“Pivmecillinam is really interesting in that it's a very narrow spectrum agent that targets ESBL infections and uncomplicated urinary tract infections,” Hobbs said.
+“Pivmecillinam is really interesting in that it's a very narrow-spectrum agent that targets ESBL infections and uncomplicated urinary tract infections,” Hobbs said.

-“A lot of times in these non-academic medical facilities, they don't necessarily have that kind of testing ability, and so it's a concern.
-When you get a susceptibility profile, all you have is the phenotypic results, and you see it's resistant to a carbapenem—what do you do next?"
+“A lot of times in these nonacademic medical facilities, they don't necessarily have that kind of testing ability, and so it's a concern.
+When you get a susceptibility profile, all you have is the phenotypic results, and you see it's resistant to a carbapenem.
+What do you do next?"
 Hobbs asked.
 “In the clinical world, you don't always have the right tools to be able to tell what you need to use.”

-“Your infectious diseases physician [can] partner with your microbiologist to help identify the organism and figure out what are the mechanisms of resistance,” Hobbs said.
-“Your ID pharmacist can look at the pharmacokinetics and pharmacodynamics of the agents and figure out where we anticipate the agent to be able to get in the body, and what kind of infections they might be able to treat.”
+“Your infectious diseases [ID] physician [can] partner with your microbiologist to help identify the organism and figure out what are the mechanisms of resistance,” Hobbs said.
+“Your ID pharmacist can look at the pharmacokinetics and pharmacodynamics of the agents and figure out where we anticipate the agent to be able to get in the body and what kind of infections they might be able to treat.”

 Newsletter